kevdo8580/cse15l-lab-reports/lab1.md

-#Lab Report 1: Setting Up The Begining of CSE 15L Journey
+# Heading 1 Lab Report 1: Setting Up The Begining of CSE 15L Journey
+Horizontal rule:

+---
-##Step 1: Installing Visual Art Studio and Setting Up The Enviroment
+## Heading 2 Step 1: Installing Visual Art Studio and Setting Up The Enviroment

 Download visual art Studio, if you haven't done so.
 Use this [Link](https://code.visualstudio.com/) to get started.
 Once you have download visual art studio, use this [Link](https://gitforwindows.org/) to download git.
 To set up git, click next on everything except the default editor and change it to using visual